 South Pointe Hospital has been designated as a Primary Stroke Center by The Joint Commission.
-This Gold Seal of Approval ™ signifies that South Pointe Hospital’s stroke program has been evaluated and meets stringent national guidelines for advanced stroke care.
-As a certified Stroke Center, South Pointe Hospital is held to the highest standards in the areas of consistency, quality and patient safety, which means the highest level of care for your family.
+This signifies that South Pointe Hospital has met stringent national stroke care standards.
+As a Certified Stroke Center, South Pointe Hospital is held to the highest standards in the areas of quality and patient safety, which means the best care for your family.

 In addition, South Pointe Hospital offers some of the most comprehensive stroke care in the region.
 Using state-of-the-art technology and the latest in innovative treatment options, our specialists are skilled in diagnosing and treating patients quickly – significantly improving your health situation and recovery time.

 At South Pointe Hospital, you will receive superior stroke care 24 hours a day, 365 days a year.